awchisholm/RapidMinerOverview/README.md

 ## RapidMiner Overview

 RapidMiner is an extremely powerful and easy to use environment for data science.
 The clue is in the name: RapidMiner.
 It really is the work of a few minutes to rapidly create a machine learning model without having to write any software.
 Of course, there is a learning curve, and this talk will give a basic introduction and overview based on an expert's view but aimed for beginners.
-The intention is to help get you up the learning curve more quickly, make a first model, and aid the decision to make RapidMiner part of your day-to-day work.
+The intention is to help get you up the learning curve more quickly, make a first model, and help you decide if RapidMiner could be part of your day-to-day work.

 We will cover